d-wasserman/shared-row/README.md

 1. Provide a common index based specification for describing sections of ROW using common descriptors.
 2. Describe a crosswalk that has a system of defaults built around taking existing data describing the ROW (OSM/Centerline Databases/Bicycle Facility Files), that creates default templates for ROW description that can be further edited and enhanced.
+3. Provide a high level data format that can connect project evaluation, prioritization, and design across multiple scales and disciplines that interact with transportation systems.
-3. Provide sample scripts and use cases that work across platforms (proprietary and open) so planners have the tools to build databases that conform to the shared-row-spec.
+4. Provide sample scripts and use cases that work across platforms (proprietary and open) so planners have the tools to build databases that conform to the shared-row-spec.

 # Problem Formulation
 The following section identifies challenges currently encountered in developing robust cross-sectional databases.